rahulgkatre/tesseract/README.md

     - [ ] Symbolic shapes and strides
 - Computation graph
     - [x] Building up the compute graph
-    - [ ] Operator fusion
+    - [x] Automatic differentiation, backwards compute graph
     - [ ] Generating code to evaluate the compute graph

-    - [ ] Automatic differentiation, backwards compute graph
+### Future Goals

 - Optimization passes
-    - [x] Fusing of map, zip, reduce ops where possible and optimal
+    - Fusing of map, zip, reduce ops where possible and optimal
-    - [ ] Polyhedral analysis and optimization of nested loops
+    - Polyhedral analysis and optimization of nested loops
-    - [ ] Automatic parallelization with OpenMP for CPU and GPU groups, blocks, warps
+    - Automatic parallelization with OpenMP for CPU and GPU groups, blocks, warps
-    - [ ] Applying machine learning to learn a heuristic for optimization
+    - Applying machine learning to learn a heuristic for optimization

-### Future Goals

 - Support for accelerator frameworks like CUDA, HIP/ROCm, Metal, WebGPU, etc.
     - Use codegen or LLVM targets to generate device specific code
     - Target as many platform specific instructions/functions as possible (e.g. SIMD, FMA, MMA)